-To escape the contemporary chaos, turn south from US-2 at the only stoplight in Richmond, where the unique Old Round Church, a 16-sided, two-story, white clapboard structure, stands just east of the road.
+To escape the contemporary chaos, turn south from US-2 at the only stoplight in Richmond, where the National Historic Landmark Old Round Church, a 16-sided, two-story, white clapboard structure, stands just east of the road.
 The church was built in 1813 and is the communal effort of five different Protestant denominations.
 They eventually parted ways, and the structure lapsed into civic use, becoming the town hall.
-Today it is used as a meeting house, and on summer weekends the local historical society (802/434-2556) gives guided tours.
+Today it is used as a meeting house, and during the summer the local historical society (802/434-2556) gives guided tours.

 Williston (pop.
 9,438) sits roughly 10 miles east of Burlington and less than a mile north of the freeway.
 Although large by local standards, Williston is a classic northern New England town, its streets lined by towering maple trees and white clapboard houses.